1987 Half Dollar Value Checker: Errors List, ā€œPā€, “D” & ā€œSā€ Mint Mark Worth

 2. 1987 Half Dollar Misaligned Die Errors

-The greater the misalignment, the more eye-catching and valuable the error tends to be.
-For example, a 40-degree die rotation will generally be more valuable than a subtle 10-degree rotation.
-In 2022, Stackās Bowers auctioned a 1987-D half dollar graded MS67 with a 45-degree die rotation for an impressive $400.
+The greater the rotation, the more eye-catching and valuable the error tends to be.
+For example, a 40-degree rotation is worth significantly more than a subtle 10-degree shift.

 3. 1987 Half Dollar Doubled Die Errors

-Stronger, more visible doubling is more valuable than a subtle doubled die error.
 In 2020, an eBay collector paid $90 for a 1987-P half dollar graded MS66 with an obverse doubled die error.
+Always examine LIBERTY, IN GOD WE TRUST, and the date carefully under a loupe (a small magnifying glass used to examine coins) for any signs of doubling.

-Where To Sell Your 1987 Half Dollar?
+Where To Sell Your 1987 Half Dollar

-If you’re looking to sell your 1987 Kennedy Half Dollar, a few reputable platforms offer great opportunities to connect with buyers.
+If you’re looking to sell your 1987 Kennedy half dollar, a few reputable platforms offer great opportunities to connect with buyers.
 Explore these options to find the best fit for your sale.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)